-- Make sure the steel spring is configured as per the photograph.
-That provides resistance to rotations about the centre of the stick.
-If not set correctly, the stick will either not rotate or else not return to its rest position.
+- Make sure the steel spring is configured as per the photograph (figure-2).
+The spring provides resistance to rotations around the centre of the stick.
+If not set correctly, the stick will either not rotate or else not return to its rest position properly.

 - Ensure the wires of the component at the top of the stick are on the left as you look at it – pointing away from the handle shell you are about to assemble.

-Gently slide the component at the top of the stick into the recess provided on the right hand half of the stick, also matching the alignment lower down.
-When its in position, friction will keep it in place.
+Gently slide the component at the top of the stick into the recess provided on the right-hand half of the handle shell, also matching the alignment lower down.
+Refer to the ringed section in figure-3.
+When it’s in position correctly, friction will keep it in place.

 Connect the Central Components

-To help with the reassembly, roll out some sticky Blu Tack and break into strips.
-These will hold the components in place, freeing your hands for the final step.
+To help with the reassembly, roll out some sticky Blu Tack into a cord shape and break into strips.
+These will be used to hold the top and middle components in place, freeing your hands to place the left-hand handle shell.

-Gently slid the top button plate into position using the grooves and recesses provided, also taking care not to snag or crimp any wires on the back.
-When its in position, secure it with two strips of Blu Tack.
+Gently slide the top button plate into position using the grooves and recesses it provides, also taking care not to snag or crimp any wires on the back of the component.
+When it’s in position, secure it with two strips of Blu Tack.

 In a similar manner, position and secure the central blanking plate lower down the handle.

-Also note that there is a semi-circular rod beneath the spring is in position with its ends pointing down at 45 degrees.
-It’s loose and fits into recesses on both sides of the handle.
+Also, note that there is a semi-circular rod beneath the spring that is in position with its ends pointing down at 45 degrees.
+It should remain loose.
+It fits into recesses on both sides of the handle.

 Check that the internal wires are in safe positions.

-Proceed to slowly bring the left-hand handle into position to match the shape, the spring and the plastic arc beneath the spring.
+Proceeding slowly, bring the left-hand handle into position to match the shapes on the right, keeping aware of the spring and the plastic arc beneath the spring discussed earlier.

-Jiggle the left-hand handle minutely as you bring it into position to find the best connection before applying increased pressure to bring the halves together.
+Jiggle the left-hand handle minutely as you bring it into position to find the best connection, then apply increased pressure to bring the halves together.
 Test that the handle feels like it is operating normally.

 Hold the two halves in position while you replace the 4 screws.